krenzke/slate/source/index.html.md

 {
   "offerings": [
     {
-      "id": "f9404e5f-6734-4e63-bdac-af89b70e7cb5",
+      "id": "0ed1d2bb-a20e-4686-8522-b44a65060313",
-      "name": "Milky Affineurs 8afb6078",
+      "name": "Melting Sheep fa140bb7",
-      "resource_slug": "milky-affineurs-8afb6078",
+      "resource_slug": "melting-sheep-fa140bb7",
-      "description": "Blue fungi in cream cut the cheese bergkäse from the Alps they can also age quite well in ripening cellars where bergkäse from the Alps of cheesy business lingo cut to size so cute but cheesy the sticky nature of processed cheese can make it difficult to slice, but they can also age quite well in ripening cellars where.", "resource_type": null,
+      "description": "When the rennet is added, curds are formed taste and texture in all colours but poets have been mysteriously silent on the subject of cheese - tongue in cheek garlic cheese biscuits the milky way of blessed are the cheesemakers raw milk is unpasteurized - tongue in cheek they can also age quite well in ripening cellars where.", "resource_type": null,
       "start_time": "2018-08-21T09:00:00.000Z",
       "end_time": "2018-08-21T10:00:00.000Z",
       "reservation_cutoff_time": "2018-08-21T09:00:00.000Z",
+      "reservation_cutoff_time_in_minutes": 0,
       "waitlist_cutoff_time": "2018-08-21T09:00:00.000Z",
+      "waitlist_cutoff_time_in_minutes": 0,
       "late_cancel_cutoff_time": "2018-08-21T09:00:00.000Z",
+      "late_cancel_cutoff_time_in_minutes": 0,
       "late_cancel_grace_period_in_minutes": 0,
       "waitlist_allowed": true,
       "waitlist_capacity": 0,